marcelpetersen/mobil/wunder_collections/_apps/jumio-identity-verification.md

   and provide a seamless user experience for customers on the go.</p><p>Jumio’s suite of identity and authentication solutions is specifically designed for mobility organizations.</p>"
 screenshot_details:
-- screenshot: "/uploads/2020/08/26/id-verification-claire-galbois-alcaix.jpg"
+- screenshot: "/uploads/2020/09/11/id-verification-claire-galbois-alcaix.png"
   title: ID Verification
   screenshot_description: Establish the genuine identity of your users before letting
     them take the wheel.
 Jumio ID Verification verifies government-issued IDs in real time, employing advanced technologies to detect digital manipulations of genuine ID images, content (name, address, date of birth, etc.) and face photo replacements.
-- screenshot: "/uploads/2020/08/26/fraud-deterrence-claire-galbois-alcaix.jpg"
+- screenshot: "/uploads/2020/09/11/fraud-deterrence-claire-galbois-alcaix.png"
   title: Fraud Deterrence
   screenshot_description: Cars, e-bikes and scooters are high-value assets that must
     be protected against theft.
-By requiring a valid government-issued ID and a selfie, Jumio provides a valuable fraud prevention tool, as fraudsters generally prefer not to use their own likeness when trying to scam the system.
+Jumio’s identity verification and authentication solutions can help mobility-based businesses protect their fleets by ensuring that the person creating an account or leasing a vehicle is who they claim to be.
+By requiring a valid government-issued ID and a selfie, Jumio provides a valuable fraud-prevention tool, as fraudsters generally prefer not to use their own likeness when trying to scam the system.
-- screenshot: "/uploads/2020/08/26/liveness-detection-claire-galbois-alcaix.jpg"
+- screenshot: "/uploads/2020/09/11/liveness-detection-claire-galbois-alcaix.png"
   title: Liveness Detection
-  screenshot_description: Given the rise of spoofing (the act of using a photo, video
+  screenshot_description: 'Given the rise of spoofing (the act of using a photo, video
-    or a different substitute for an authorized person’s face), Jumio employs state-of-the-art 3D liveness detection and informed AI to ensure that a new customer or driver creating an online account is physically present and not a spoof or deepfake.
+    or a different substitute for an authorized person’s face), Jumio employs state-of-the-art liveness detection to ensure that the person creating the account or making an online purchase is physically present.
+Jumio leverages FaceTec for its advanced liveness detection and anti-spoofing capabilities — the only biometrics solution provider to pass Level-1 and Level-2 anti-spoofing results in NIST/NVLAP-certified iBeta Presentation Attack Detection (PAD) testing.
+When a new customer or driver creates an online account, Jumio captures an image of a government-issued ID and a 3D face map, which is instantly analyzed via AI to determine that the user is a living human and not a spoof. '
-- screenshot: "/uploads/2020/08/26/ongoing-authentication-claire-galbois-alcaix.jpg"
-  title: Ongoing Authentication
-  screenshot_description: After your customers have verified themselves online, Jumio
-    Authentication ensures all future logins and transactions are being made by the original account owner.
-Ride-sharing services can consistently re-verify drivers’ identities, while rental agencies can quickly and reliably authenticate known customers to unlock their vehicles with a quick selfie.
 app_details:
 - detail_title: Developer Website
   detail_content: '<a href="https://www.jumio.com/" title="https://www.jumio.com/"><span
     style="text-decoration: underline;">https://www.jumio.com/</span></a>'
-- detail_title: Support Contact
-  detail_content: <a href="https://support.jumio.com/hc/en-us/requests/new" title="">Request
-    Support</a>
 - detail_title: Whitepaper Download
   detail_content: <a href="/uploads/2020/08/26/jumio-mobility-datasheet-us-final-claire-galbois-alcaix.pdf"
     title="">Jumio Whitepaper</a>